 Snoring Cures – What Are Your Options

 It’s important to realize there is a clear distinction between cures, and treatments.
-What most people think of as a “cure” is actually a treatment.
-Many depressed individuals find comfort in different SSRI’s or other anti depressant drugs.
+What many people think of as a “cure” is actually a treatment.
+Many depressed individuals find relief in different SSRI’s or other anti depressant drugs.
 Sometimes they say Prozac “cured their depression”.
 This couldn’t be further from the truth.
+If the patient stops taking the medication, the depression will return.
+The same applies to most snoring treatment options.

 A treatment is something that you have to do on a continual basis over many years to relieve the symptoms of a problem.